kristerhedfors/sumarai/README.md

 Please note that some tests may require a running llamafile process.
 These tests are marked with `@pytest.mark.skip(reason="This test requires a running llamafile process")` and will be skipped by default.
 To run these tests, ensure you have a llamafile process running and remove the skip decorator.

+### Go Tests

+(To be implemented: Add information about running Go tests once they are created)

 ## Future Development

 This project serves as a starting point for further exploration and development in the field of AI-assisted, no-code LLM applications.
 We welcome contributions and ideas to expand its capabilities and use cases while maintaining the zero-dependencies philosophy and the no-code development approach.
+Some potential areas for future development include:

+1. Implementing equivalent functionality in other programming languages
+2. Enhancing the interactive shell with more features
+3. Improving error handling and edge case management
+4. Developing a graphical user interface (GUI) version of the application
+5. Extending the summarization capabilities to handle more file formats and larger datasets

 ## License